About

 SCOWL also provides a web tool to create custom versions of all their lists.
 I used that tool to create the lists for this app.

 By the way, much to my chagrin, reaching Genius level does not mean you're a real genius.
+Queen Bee may not mean you're a genius either, but it certainly does demonstrate that you know a lot of (sometimes obscure) words.

 Not in any way whatsoever.
 I'm just an NYT subscriber and a Spelling Bee solver.

 When I managed to reach Genius level, I was always curious about which words I had not found along the way.
 Had I just overlooked obvious words, or were there words I simply didn't know?
 It usually turns out to be a little of both.
-So beyond curiosity, knowing which words you missed is a good way to learn new words, and useful in getting better at solving future puzzles.
+But beyond curiosity, knowing which words you missed is a good way to learn new words, and useful in getting better at solving future puzzles.

 Warning: Techspeak Ahead — For the technically inclined: the approaches I imagined involved using either regular expressions or Python sets to find words containing certain letters.
 Both ways work, but I ended up using sets.
 The code is cleaner—regexes are powerful, but ugly—and sets may be slightly faster, though the speed difference would not be noticeable to an end user.